Shrimp and Chorizo Pasta with Arugula

-A white plate of linguine pasta with shrimp, chorizo, and arugula.
+A pan of linguine tossed with shrimp and chorizo.

 This post may contain affiliate links.
 Please read our affiliate disclosure.

-Why You’ll Love This Pasta with Shrimp, Chorizo, and Arugula
+Why You'll Love Shrimp and Chorizo Pasta with Arugula

 Key Ingredients